The Kothari Commission 1964-66: Revolutionising Education in India

 6. Promoting national integration and community solidarity among varied populations.

-The Kothari Commission on Education’s main recommendations are as follows:
+The Kothari Commission on Education’s main recommendations are as follows.

-3. The creation of two different types of secondary schools: high schools with 10-year programs and upper secondary schools with 11- or 12-year programs.
+3. The creation of two types of secondary schools: high schools with 10-year programs and upper secondary schools with 11- or 12-year programs.

 6. The common school system’s implementation to give kids nationwide equal opportunity.

-7. Promotion of part-time education in both general and vocational courses at the lower and higher secondary stages.
+7. Promotion of part-time education in general and vocational courses at the lower and higher secondary stages.

 10. The implementation of national initiatives to raise educational standards.